Here to Help Learning Speakers

 “My best convention take away was from Keynote Speaker Beth Mora: Homeschool parents have purpose.
 We are called.
 We go to our knees dependent on our Father, and we walk strong with Him, We don’t bail when the need is great.
 We dream bigger.” -Robin N.

-Drink Deeply Parched soul, chapped heart, and a mind filled with dust bunnies?
+Parched soul, chapped heart, and a mind filled with dust bunnies?
 You sound thirsty.
 Come and drink deeply.
-Rejuvenate with Beth Mora, author, speaker and retired homeschool mom.
+Rejuvenate with Beth Mora, author, speaker, and retired homeschool mom.
 There is a well of water with your name on it that bubbles joy no matter where you are in the journey.
 It’s time to leave your desert behind and come in for the chilled, pure H2O of God’s Word.

 “I appreciate the family values you are helping spread and the encouragement you are providing through God’s strength and love.” -Samantha K.

-Beauty in the Bloom Are you worn out from everyone needing another piece of you?
+Are you worn out from everyone needing another piece of you?
 Do you feel pushed and pulled in all directions?
 Are there places in your heart you don’t have time to visit?
 Women of all ages and stages will discover the joy of blooming!
-Join Beth Mora, author, speaker, and retired homeschool mom as she shares from God’s Word the power of open transparency and the sweet life that blooms in Christ.
+Join Beth Mora, author, speaker, and retired homeschool mom, as she shares the power of open transparency and the sweet life that blooms in Christ from God’s Word.

 “I especially enjoyed Beth Mora’s allegories, with the peppy reminder to take every thought captive and choose to sit in the joy-filled room!” -Nikole C.

-The Science of Learning and How it Should Change What You Do On Monday God has hard-wired us to learn, and the science behind His masterful plan will strengthen your resolve to help your child blaze new neural pathways.
-Come and get the inside scoop of how the lightbulb of learning goes on, and more importantly, how you can increase “ah-ha” moments on Monday.
-Join Beth Mora, author, blogger, and former Certified Rehabilitation Registered Nurse in discovering that the new revelations in science are rooted in God’s words of wisdom.
+God has hard-wired us to learn, and the science behind His masterful plan will strengthen your resolve to help your child blaze new neural pathways.
+Get the inside scoop on how the lightbulb of learning goes on and, more importantly, how to increase “ah-ha” moments on Monday.
+Join Beth Mora, author, blogger, and former Certified Rehabilitation Registered Nurse, in discovering that the new scientific revelations are rooted in God’s words of wisdom.
 This information is perfect for all types of learners, including gifted and those with special needs.

 “I walked into this workshop hopeless, but I am leaving encouraged and filled with hope for the next homeschooling year.” -Janet P.